snepohodin/qaautoexam/README.md

 D:\apache-maven-3.5.4\bin\mvn clean install

 If you will have an error please do next:
-Go to PC > properties > advanced system settings -> Add properties -> and create new variable here.
+Go to PC > properties > advanced system settings -> Add properties -> and create new variable here:

 Variable name: JAVA_HOME

 Variable value: C:\Program Files\Java\jdk-10.0.1